simonmichael/hledger/hledger/Hledger/Cli/Commands/Balancesheet.md

 (bs)

+Show the end balances in asset and liability accounts.
+Amounts are shown with normal positive sign, as in conventional financial statements.

+_FLAGS

 This command displays a [balance sheet](https://en.wikipedia.org/wiki/Balance_sheet), showing historical ending balances of asset and liability accounts.
 (To see equity as well, use the [balancesheetequity](#balancesheetequity) command.)
-Amounts are shown with normal positive sign, as in conventional financial statements.

-_FLAGS

-This report shows accounts declared with the `Asset`, `Cash` or `Liability` type (see [account types](https://hledger.org/hledger.html#account-types)).
+Accounts declared with the `Asset`, `Cash` or `Liability` type are shown (see [account types](https://hledger.org/hledger.html#account-types)).
 Or if no such accounts are declared, it shows top-level accounts named `asset` or `liability` (case insensitive, plurals allowed) and their subaccounts.